JustineVerheijden/REA/README.md

 # REA
-This has been coded in response to the REA code challenge - property selector sent to me by the REA Tech Talent team.
+This has been coded in response to the REA code challenge - property selector sent to me by the REA Tech Talent team for more information please refer to [REA_UI_developer_test.docx](REA_UI_developer_test.docx?raw=true).

 ### Getting Started